HKuz/DSforC/CONTRIBUTING.md

 # How to Contribute

-Thanks for your interest in contributing to this repository!
+Thanks for your interest to contribute to this repository!
 Please read through the following instructions to get a local version of this project set up on your machine and to navigate the pull request (PR) process.

 ## Software Overview and Prerequisites